dcajasn/Riskfolio-Lib/README.md

 * Tools to estimate loadings matrix (Stepwise Regression and Principal Components Regression).
 * Tools to visualizing portfolio properties and risk measures.
 * Tools to build reports on Jupyter Notebook and Excel.
+* Option to use commercial optimization solver like MOSEK or GUROBI for large scale problems.

 ## Documentation